May 21, 2021

 Province-wide population is estimated at around 5000 individuals.

 The population of caribou begins declining once again, with an estimated size of 600 to 700 animals in the Athabasca Forest Area (AFA; now known as the Willmore Wilderness Park).
 Oil and gas exploration activities increase substantially in backcountry areas.
 Backcountry road development facilitates hunting and poaching of caribou.

-Approximately 100 animals are harvested (554 licensed hunters).
+Approximately 100 animals are harvested; 554 licensed hunters.

 According to a provincial status report from the late 1960s, growing interest in caribou hunting from the public should be paralleled by an improved management plan on the part of the Fish and Wildlife Division.
-Industrial development booms in the area as the population of Grand Cache grows from 500 in 1950 to over 4000 by the end of the 1960s.
+Industrial development booms in the area as the population of Grande Cache grows from 500 in 1950 to over 4000 by the end of the 1960s.

 Noted big-game hunter Jack O’Connor reports that the Smoky River area has an abundant diversity of mixed-game; this includes observations of several hundred caribou in 1943.
 In 1961 he returns to the area and does not find a single caribou.
 O’Connor blames easy access to backcountry areas from oil roads, noting that “unless there is a change for the better, the Smoky River caribou herd must certainly be extinct today.”